Welcome to today's edition of the Rush 24-7 podcast.

 The Democrats have already got us dead and buried, and they've raised the right flag.

-So there's this it's sickening.
+So it's sickening.

-Now there's a solution to it.
+Now, there's a solution to it.

-Uh this is something talk radio can't do.
+And this is something talk radio can't do.

 This is something the White House is going to have to make a cause of bearing the news to the American people of these atrocities, talking about just who these people are and just what it is we're doing.

-The Democrats are saying, well, yeah, all these Al Qaeda guys in Iraq, we admit that because Bush went, Bush created them there.
+The Democrats are saying, well, yeah, all these al-Qaeda guys in Iraq, we admit that, because Bush went, Bush created them there.

-Bush, Bush, I mean, there weren't any Al Qaeda in Iraq.
+Bush, Bush, I mean, there weren't any al-Qaeda in Iraq.

-Okay, forget forget all of that.
+Okay, forget all of that.

 And go back to the Zawahiri tape from last Friday.

-They're there in Iraq, and they say Zawahiri says it is the center.
+They're there in Iraq, and they say, Zawahiri says it is the center.

 It is the forefront.